-Companies often seek to influence the markets within which they operate, by lobbying or otherwise seeking to influence those with the power to change them.
+Companies often seek to influence the markets within which they operate, by pressuring and persuading those with the power to change them.

-This goal recognizes that any attempt to influence market dynamics in favour of the business must not in any way hinder progress toward a Future-Fit Society.
+This goal recognizes that any attempt to influence market dynamics in favour of the business must not in any way contribute to hindering progress toward future-fitness, in or beyond the company.
 For example, a Future-Fit company would never knowingly fund any organization that protests against more stringent toxic emissions laws.

 To be Future-Fit, a company must do two things:

-- It must implement policies to ensure that the organization does not lobby, or seek to influence, against Future-Fit outcomes; and
+- It must implement internal controls to ensure that the organization does not lobby or advocate against Future-Fit outcomes; and

-- It must disclose details of the lobbying contributions it makes.
+- It must disclose details of the contributions it makes to third-party influencers.